 Wolf Creek Falls - Oregon

 Trail Viewpoint

-The waterfall is at its most powerful during winter and early spring, with a torrent of water rushing through the creek and cascading into the pool.
+The waterfall is most powerful during winter and early spring, when heavy flows surge through the creek and cascade into the pool below.

+Wolf Creek Falls - Oregon